Day 1 : Arrive Glasgow (2 Nights)

 Accommodation : Ibis City Centre

-Day 2 : Glasgow Sightseeing
+Day 2 : Glasgow Sightseeing and free time

 Kick-start your day with a lesson in Glasgow’s industrial past and modern revival that have given the city its characteristic gallus strut.
 Your orientation tour of the city will include views of Glasgow Cathedral and George Square where many of Scotland’s famous sons are immortalised in stone.
 Enjoy views of the People's Palace, the Winter Gardens and the River Clyde, which for over 200 years was the centre of shipbuilding.